 Continue to simmer for 15 minutes.
-If you find the mixture is getting stiff, dry, and prone to burn then add a splash of hot water (your tomatoes probably didn’t have enough liquid).
+If you find the mixture is getting stiff, dry, and prone to burn then add a splash of water.
 The sauce should be thickened and lentils will be slightly translucent and tender to the bite.
 They will continue to cook through the next step, so don’t worry if they’re not completely soft.

 Serve hot over rice or with naan bread.

 Did you try making this Red Lentil Egg Bake?
 Let me know how it went below, or tag @growingwildroots on Instagram.
 I’d also like to see your review using the stars on the recipe card.
 I always love to hear from you, my readers.